hudsonventura/LogCenter/README.md

 | Python with FastAPI       | [README.md](Pypi/Logger/README.md)  |

-## How can I do a Request with out a lib?
+## How can I do a Request without a lib?

 Go to backend docs at `http://localhost:9200/scalar/v1`